 Up to that moment where I tasted those lips, I thought that Debbie was but another lost soul who confused the desire to have sex with love.
 I thought she was one of us.
 I was fully prepared to consider her a huge mistake in my life, compared to whatever meaningful relationship I could’ve had with Rhonda.
 Debbie had a cute quality about her, but she wasn’t so attractive that one would think about her after she was gone.
-She didn’t have a sparkling personality, and she wasn’t very intelligent or refined.
+She didn’t have a sparkling personality, and she wasn’t uniquely intelligent or refined.
 In other words, Debbie couldn’t have competed with a Rhonda in any way, unless she made it well known that she was willing to lay it all out on the line, and indulge in the male fantasy of a one-night stand.
 It may have been more complex than that, or it may have been that simple.
-It may have had something to do with the fact that Debbie was just a horny pig.
+It may have had something to do with the fact that Debbie was just a horny woman.
 I didn’t care much either way, at that point in my life.
 Rhonda did impress me.
 Rhonda would’ve been a huge step up for me at that point in my life.
 Debbie hadn’t made much of an impression at all, until my lips touched hers.

 I decided that I wanted to do this again, while I was doing it, and I recalled a conversation I had just had with a bunch of fellas in a college dorm room where the topic of the day was deliberation.
 “The ladies like it slow and sensual,” one of them said.
 The participants in this conversation were mostly idiots, but they were far more experienced than I was, so I giggled a little and took a number of mental notes.
 “The ladies consider you a smooth operator when you tease them up right and finish in a flurry.”
 After tasting those lips, and wanting to capture their essence, I decided to test this theory out.
 I no longer wanted Debbie to be just another one.
-I wanted to be a smooth operator who swept off her feet, so that I would have another chance at those lips.
+I wanted to be a smooth operator who swept off her feet, so that I would have another chance at kissing those lips.

 “We have to hurry!” she said.